ldaijiw/airport_project/README.md

 <br>

-### Tools
+### Tech Stack and methodologies

-For this project we used the following tools, methods, and languages:
+For this project we used the following tech stack:
 - Python
+- Python Flask
 - SQL
+- HTML

+We also implemented the following alongside these:
+- Test Driven Development
 - AWS Relational Database Service (RDS)
-- Test Driven Development
-- HTML

 <br>